tldr-pages/tldr/pages/common/ls.md

 `ls -a`

-- List all files with trailing `/` indicates that this is a directory:
+- List all files, with trailing `/` added to directory names:

 `ls -F`